remarkablegames/inversion/README.md

 <kbd>Inversion</kbd> is a 2D platformer puzzle game where you control two players that have to come together in order to win.

-The game was made during the [Global Game Jame 2022](https://globalgamejam.org/2022/games/inversion-7), in which the theme was `duality` and was bootstapped using the [`phaser-platformer`](https://github.com/remarkablegames/phaser-platformer) template.
+The game was made during the [Global Game Jam 2022](https://globalgamejam.org/2022/games/inversion-7), in which the theme was `duality` and was bootstapped using the [`phaser-platformer`](https://github.com/remarkablegames/phaser-platformer) template.
+See [blog post](https://remarkablegames.org/posts/inversion/).

 ## Credits